Russian fertiliser kings to get EU sanctions relief

 Kantor is also the former head of the European Jewish Congress, an NGO in Brussels.

-They are under existing EU asset-freeze and visa-bans for supporting Russia's war effort.
+Under Thursday's deal, individual EU countries will be free to unfreeze their money if it's "strictly necessary" to expedite shipments of food and fertiliser, especially to Africa.

-Under Thursday's deal, individual EU countries will be free to unfreeze their money if it's strictly needed to bankroll shipments of food and fertiliser, especially to Africa.
+But EU capitals will need to "consult" the EU Commission before they can go ahead.

-But EU capitals will need to consult the EU Commission before they can go ahead.
+And while the six Russians will still be the likely beneficiaries of any derogations, their names will not explicitly be referenced in a new EU fertiliser white-list, as in initial EU proposals.

-The decision followed 11th-hour ambassadors' talks in the margins of an EU summit in Brussels.
+The compromise followed 11th-hour ambassadors' talks in the margins of an EU summit in Brussels.

-And it unlocked a wider compromise on the ninth round of Russia economic and personal sanctions, which is due to enter into life at noon on Friday, shortly before EU leaders hold their post-summit press conferences.
+And it unlocked a wider deal on the ninth round of Russia sanctions, which are now due to enter into life at noon on Friday, shortly before EU leaders hold their post-summit press conferences.

 Lithuania and Poland had threatened to delay everything if they were to be bullied into an EU27-wide unfreeze of the fertiliser kings' fortunes.

-But EU heavyweights France, Germany, and the Netherlands, backed by Belgium, Italy, Portugal, and Spain, had pushed hard for a fertiliser thaw in the name of protecting global food security.
+But EU heavyweights France, Germany, and the Netherlands, backed by Belgium, Italy, Portugal, and Spain, had pushed hard for a fertiliser thaw in the name of global food security.

-"We cannot risk famine and food shortages over [EU] sanctions rules which are unworkable for port authorities," a diplomat from the pro-delisting camp told EUobserver.
+"We cannot risk famine and food shortages over [EU] sanctions rules which are unworkable for port authorities," a diplomat from the pro-derogation camp told EUobserver.

 Mazepin, the EU-blacklisted chemicals oligarch, said the same in an interview with the FT, the most influential media in Brussels, two days before the summit.